mlflow/mlflow-website/website/blog/2024-06-26-llm-as-judge/index.md

 This example demonstrates how to create a custom metric that uses an LLM to judge the cultural sensitivity of translations.
 The LLM considers context, idiomatic expressions, and cultural nuances that might be missed by traditional metrics.

-To achieve this let's define some custom metric.
+To achieve this let's define some custom metrics.
-We want to adress how faithfull the translation is, for that we have to consider cultural factors and not only a literal translation.
+We want to adress how faithful the translation is, for that we have to consider cultural factors and not only a literal translation.

 Let's set a metric that takes into account that cultural sensitivity.

 By default MLflow evaluate uses openai:/gpt-4 as a judge.
 However you can choose also choose a [local model to do this evaluation](https://mlflow.org/docs/latest/llms/llm-evaluate/index.html#selecting-the-llm-as-judge-model) (for example using ollama wraped in a pyfync)

 ```
-For this example we will use GPT4
+For this example we will use GPT4.

 Begin by providing a few examples of good and bad scores.